erreinoso/tv-shows-timer/README.md

 - After getting all the series stored, we can search for the one we want and add it to a list of already watched series.

-- Automatically, the app shows the duration of the set of TVV shows watched.
+- Automatically, the app shows the duration of the set of TV shows watched.

 - It will save each of these watched TV shows in Local Storage so we can keep watching them without refreshing the page.